Fonterra: Biofuels

-Manawatu River waste water
+Manawatū River waste water

-In 2006, Forest and Bird asked Fonterra to 'clean up its act', instead of obtaining consent to continue to discharge 8,500 cubic metres per day of wastewater into the Manawatu River.
+In 2006, Forest and Bird asked Fonterra to 'clean up its act', instead of obtaining consent to continue to discharge 8,500 cubic metres per day of wastewater into the Manawatū River.

-Fonterra responded to Forest and Bird's request, agreeing to treat wastewater it discharges into the Manawatu River, greatly reducing its impact on the river.
+Fonterra responded to Forest and Bird's request, agreeing to treat wastewater it discharges into the Manawatū River, greatly reducing its impact on the river.
 Treatment will be phased in so that by 2015 the discharge will be treated to a level where the water will be fit to swim in year-round.

 In 2010, Fonterra signed a voluntary agreement with local councils and freezing works to clean up the river.
 Fonterra has since encouraged its farmers to clean up their waste and plant trees alongside waterways.

 Deforestation allegations

 In August 2009, Greenpeace claimed that Fonterra was implicated in the destruction of Indonesian and Malaysian rainforests, causing deaths of orangutans and increased global greenhouse gas emissions.
 In response, Federated Farmers said the use of palm kernel does not cause the destruction of tropical forests as it is a waste by-product with almost no commercial value.
 A spokesperson John Hartnell stated that "Not one millimetre of forest is being cleared just to feed dairy cows".

 Fonterra says it shares community concern about tropical deforestation, "which in some cases has been driven by the establishment of palm oil plantations".
 Fonterra says it has been proactive in ensuring a sustainable supply of palm kernel "and ensuring we do not support deforestation, directly or indirectly."

-Fonterra is a member of the Roundtable for Sustainable Palm Oil to ensure it was informed or sustainability issues in South-East Asia and "to actively contribute to more robust sustainability certification systems."
+Fonterra is a member of the Roundtable for Sustainable Palm Oil to ensure it was informed on sustainability issues in South-East Asia and "to actively contribute to more robust sustainability certification systems."

 Fonterra was also the subject of Greenpeace Aotearoa New Zealand protests off the Port of Tauranga on 16 September 2009 and Port Taranaki on 5 February 2011, where Greenpeace activists invaded ships carrying palm kernel animal feed, destined for dairy farms.

 Palm kernel imports went from 0.4 tonnes in 1999 to 455,000 tonnes in 2007 and then to 1.1 million tonnes in 2008, one quarter of the world's palm-based animal feed.
 Greenpeace says that deforestation for the production of palm products is a significant cause of climate change, and loss of bio-diversity.

 Greenpeace campaign director Chris Harris said only 4 per cent of palm oil came from sustainable sites.
 Greenpeace stated that forests were being cleared for the planting of the trees that produce palm oil.

 In August 2016, Fonterra announced a new palm products sourcing standard that was developed in consultation with key supply partners, and following discussions with Greenpeace that began in December 2015.
 "The new standard requires Fonterra to purchase on segregated supply palm oil by 2018, and to work with suppliers of palm products to ensure that plans are in place for full traceability to plantation by 2018", said Fonterra's director of social responsibility, Carolyn Mortland.